PolyCatDev/dotfiles/nvim/.config/nvim/README.md

 - **Integrated Terminal:** Using [toggleterm](https://github.com/akinsho/toggleterm.nvim)
 - **Centered Code Buffers:** Using [no-neck-pain](https://github.com/shortcuts/no-neck-pain.nvim)

-## ATENTION
+>[!Warning]

-1. `ripgrep` package is required for live grep in Telescope Search to work
+>1. `ripgrep` package is required for live grep in Telescope Search to work
-2. `binutils` package is required for Treesitter languages to load
+>2. `binutils` package is required for Treesitter languages to load
-3. `npm` package most probably required for some LSPs to work
+>3. `npm` package most probably required for some LSPs to work

-## To Do

-- [ ] Keyboard shortcuts list